PopicLab/insilicoSV/docs/inputs.md

     - import: {path}/{to}/variants.vcf
 ```

-Variant sets can specify randomly simulated variants, or variants imported from a vcf.

-The following parameters can be given for each randomly simulated variant set.
+The following parameters can be specified for each randomly-simulated variant set.
 Each parameter is required unless otherwise specified.
 1. *type*: str - the variant type or its corresponding grammar.  insilicoSV supports a predefined list of SV types and allows users to enter a custom transformation.
 Either a [valid grammar](sv_grammar.md) or one of the 26 predefined variant types named in [this figure](sv_grammar.md) should be entered.
 2. *number*: int - describes how many of the specified variant type to simulate for this variant set.

-For variants other than those related to tandem repeats (`trEXP` and `trCON`), the following
-parameters must be given:
+For variants other than tandem repeats (`trEXP` and `trCON`), the following parameters must be given:
-3. *length_ranges*: list of breakend distance ranges  - provides the minimum and maximum length for each variant part.
+3. *length_ranges*: list of breakend distance ranges  - provides the minimum and maximum reference interval length allowed between breakends.
-SNPs, indels and simple SVs have a single part, while complex SVs
+SNPs, INDELs and simple SVs consist of a single reference interval, while complex SVs may involve multiple intervals; e.g. INVdel variants have two.
-may have multiple parts; e.g. INVdel variants have two.
-The order of part lengths in the list must correspond to the order of appearance
+The order of the interval lengths in the list must correspond to the order of appearance of their corresponding
-of part names used when defining the variant type; see [Example 2](use_cases.md#example-2---custom-svs) for an illustration.
+letter in the variant type definition; see [Example 2](use_cases.md#example-2---custom-svs) for an illustration.
-The values used for the ranges can be integers indicating a length in number of base pairs, or an expression relative to
+The values used to define the range can be integers indicating the number of base pairs, or an expression relative to
-other parts of the SV (e.g., for an `rTRA`, `A_B -> B_A`, we can have `[[500, 1000], [0.5*A, 1.5*A]]` to indicate that interval
+other SV intervals (e.g., for an `rTRA`, `A_B -> B_A`, we can have `[[500, 1000], [0.5*A, 1.5*A]]` to indicate that interval
 B must be of length comprised between half and 1.5 times the length of A).
-For predefined types with a dispersion, the length range of the dispersion will be in last position.
+For predefined types with a dispersion, the length range of the dispersion will be in the last position.
 For Custom types, the length ranges are in order of appearance of the letters and the dispersions.
 4. *overlap_mode [optional]*: str - enforce the SV to overlap a region defined in the files provided in `overlap_regions`.
 Must be `partial`, `contained`, `containing` or `exact` (see [example config](use_cases.md#example-5---placing-svs-into-specific-regions-of-interest-rois)).
 5. *overlap_region_type [optional]*: list of str - only if an overlap mode is specified.
 Characterizes the regions to overlap, the name of the region has to contain one of the strings of the list.